-2018 Chevrolet Spark Review
+2018 Chevy Spark Review

 Subcompacts appeal to the practical and budget-conscience.
 They're inexpensive, frugal and, most important for city dwellers, easy to park.
 The 2018 Chevrolet Spark has all those traits but also adds a healthy list of standard and optional features to the mix.